-Should the watchdog timer time-out, and the WDS Bit is programmed to output an interrupt, a value of 00h needs to be written to the Watchdog Register in order to clear the IRQ/FT/OUT pin.
+Should the watchdog timer time-out, and the WDS bit is programmed to output an interrupt, a value of 00h needs to be written to the Watchdog Register in order to clear the IRQ/FT/OUT pin.
 This will also disable the watchdog function until it is again programmed correctly.
-A READ of the Flags Register will reset the Watchdog Flag (Bit D7; Register 0Fh).
+A read of the Flags Register will reset the Watchdog Flag (Bit D7; Register 0Fh).

 The watchdog function is automatically disabled upon power-up and the Watchdog Register is cleared.
-If the watchdog function is set to output to the IRQ/FT/OUT pin and the Frequency Test (FT) function is activated, the watchdog function prevails and the Frequency Test function is denied.
+If the watchdog function is set to output to the IRQ/FT/OUT pin and the frequency test function is activated, the watchdog function prevails and the frequency test function is denied.
+The OUT function has the lowest priority and will only be enabled when the Watchdog Register (09h), AFE Bit and FT Bit are '0'.